TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/timx_timer_mode_capture_edge_capture/README.md

 MSPM0 LaunchPad, please visit the [LP-MSPM0G3507 User's Guide](https://www.ti.com/lit/slau873).

 ## Example Usage
-Connect to PA12 (GPIO_TIMER_CAPTURE_C0_PIN) to an edge generator source (it can also be connected to a momentary switch).
+Connect to PB2 (GPIO_TIMER_CAPTURE_C0_PIN) to an edge generator source (it can also be connected to a momentary switch).
 Compile, load and run the example.
-Generate an edge on PA12 (GPIO_TIMER_CAPTURE_C0_PIN).
-This will cause application will stop at the breakpoint instruction, and the value of edgeCapture can be inspected.
+Generate a rising edge on PB2 (GPIO_TIMER_CAPTURE_C0_PIN).
+This will cause the application to hit the breakpoint instruction and the value of `edgeCapture` can be inspected to determine the time when the edge occurred.

+After the variable `edgeCapture` is inspected, the user can resume execution and detect a new rising edge.

+LED_1 will toggle every time a rising edge is detected and USER_TEST_PIN GPIO will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.